bozsahin/ccglab/README.md

 You need a linux/unix system, either real or in a virtual box such as Oracle's.
 A virtual box can be installed in Windows, which effectively gives CCGlab in Windows.
 Linuxes and MacOSs are native environments for CCGlab.
 You might need to install brew in a Mac.
-Others are standard.

 That will give you what CCGlab needs for fully automatic install: